Skip to main content

 • LLMs still don’t understand what they do 100% as proclaimed by most optimists and salesmen (Subbarao Kambhampati, esteemed professor from Arizona School of Computing & AI explains this @ https://arxiv.org/html/2403.04121v1).

 • LLMs are not capable of planning, however they can generate plans based on prompts which can be used by other LLMs.
-(More on this @https://arxiv.org/pdf/2402.01817v2.pdf)

 Test-LLM by Facebook and Checksum.ai are current attempts at using Generative AI to make the QA process less cumbersome and more reliable.
-The approach we discuss in this whitepaper uses a different process which depends on the Project management repository and the source code repository-based triggers for training, generating and evaluating different tests.
+The approach we discuss in this Blog uses a different process which depends on the Project management repository and the source code repository-based triggers for training, generating and evaluating different tests.

 Base Architecture for Multi LLM Agent based Workflow